2013, Vol. 1 Issue 1, Part A

 How to cite this article:

 M. Usman Ali Hashmi, M. Zaheer Khan, Amtyaz, Nawaz Ul Huda.
 Current Status, Distribution and Threats of Varanus Species (Varanus bengalensis & Varanus griseus) in Karachi & Thatta of Sindh.
-International Journal of Fauna and Biological Studies.
-2013; 1(1): 34-38.
+Int J Fauna Biol Stud 2013;1(1):34-38.